github/libprojfs/README.md

 ## Getting Started

+Please see our detailed [Build and Installation][build] page for step-by-step instructions on how to build and install libprojfs and its depedencies on Linux, and (optionally) also build and run the VFSForGit `MirrorProvider` test utility with libprojfs.

 So long as libprojfs remains based on [FUSE][fuse-man], the primary depedency for libprojfs is the user-space [libfuse][libfuse] library, as well as having the Linux [`fuse`][fuse-mod] kernel module installed.

+Support for [`user.*` extended attributes][xattr] must also be enabled on the "lower" storage filesystem.
+Your Linux kernel should have been compiled with the necessary configuration options (e.g., `CONFIG_EXT2_FS_XATTR` for [ext2/3/4][ext2]) and the underlying filesystem you use for libprojfs should be mounted with appropriate settings (e.g., [user_xattr][xattr-ext2] for ext2/3/4).

-If you are using a [Docker](https://www.docker.com) container, you may need to ensure the `fuse` kernel module is installed on your host OS.
+If you are using a [Docker](https://www.docker.com) container, you may need to ensure the `fuse` kernel module is installed on your host OS, and `user.*` extended attributes are supported on your host's filesystem.
 See the [Using Docker containers][build-docker] section for more details.

 At present we require some custom modifications to the libfuse version 3.x library, and therefore building libprojfs against a default installation